abhi3700/ts-playground/README.md

-# Typescript Boilerplate
+# Typescript Playground

 ## Description

-This is a boilerplate for typescript projects.
+This is for typescript code.

 ## Install